 Note that some operations, such as taking universe backups or creating support bundles, can always be attempted even after such failures.

 For some failures, a retry of the task might continue to fail indefinitely.
 For example, an incorrect flag value might have been specified during a flag update operation.
-In this case, you would run a new flag update operation with the corrected flag value instead of retrying the failed operation.
+In such cases, run a new flag update operation with the corrected flag value instead of retrying the failed operation.
 You can fix the operation parameters instead of retrying for the following operations: